Skip to Content

 Mickey’s Not-so-Scary Halloween Party merchandise

-Trick-or-Treating isn’t the only way to enjoy this fun event!
 Those in attendance can also pick up special party merchandise to commemorate this spooktacular event.

-You can find plenty of cute tees, frightfully fantastic headwear, limited edition trading pins, and so much more.
+You’ll find plenty of cute tees, frightfully fantastic headwear, limited edition trading pins, and so much more.

 So don’t forget your wallet along with all of your other accessories, because Disney truly has something for everyone when it comes to their show-stopping merch!